wretchedghost/easy-arch-ext4/README.md

 ## Details

+I prefer a more simplified setup than using systemd as a bootloader.
+I am also not hip enough to use `btrfs` so I will stick with the simple yet rock solid `ext4`.

-[easy-arch-ext4](https://git.wretchednet.com/wretchedghost/easy-arch-ext4) is a **bash script** that boostraps [Arch Linux](https://archlinux.org/) with even more sane defaults.
+[Easy-Arch-EXT4](https://git.wretchednet.com/wretchedghost/easy-arch-ext4) is a **bash script** that boostraps [Arch Linux](https://archlinux.org/) with very sane defaults.

+#### What this script uses to install Arch Linux

 - **ext4**: Easy to work with filesystem that just works.
+Though you will not have the fancy backups and restore features like `btrfs`.
-- **LUKS2 encryption**: Your data will live on a LUKS2 partition protected by a password
+- **LUKS2 encryption**: Your data will live on a LUKS2 partition protected by a password while at rest.
-- **Swapfile**: Built in / at /.swapfile.
-Default is 8GB but can be changed to any size desired, just make sure to reboot after chaning the .swapfile size in /etc/fstab.
+- **Swapfile**: Built in `/` at `/.swapfile`.
+Default is 2GB but can be changed to any size desired by editing the easy-arch-ext4.sh file or in `/etc/fstab` post install, just make sure to reboot after changing the /.swapfile size.
-- **Bash**: Built on bash but zsh can be installed if desired.
+- **Bash**: Built on `bash` but `zsh` can be installed and used a default if desired.
-- **User setup**: You'll be walked through the process of setting up a default user account with sudo permissions
+- **User setup**: You'll be walked through the process of setting up a default user account with sudo permissions.
+- **Tmpfs directory**: A tmpfs partition will be created at `/tmp` with the size of 8G.
+This can be changed by editing the easy-arch-ext4.sh file"
+- **Noatime**: This is **not** enabled by default as more and more people are using NVMe drives more than SSDs now.
+If you use a SSD you **should** add noatime to all partitions in `/etc/fstab` post install.

 ## Pull